 #3 Make a list of your liabilities

 As you will be sharing your entire life with your spouse, it is always best to stay honest about everything, even when it comes to finances.
-Your lawyer will ask for a list of your liabilities so that they can add them in the prenup.
+Your lawyer will ask for a list of your liabilities so that they can add them to the prenup.
 You should include: